 Extension number: 8730

-Hudson’s scholarly interests concerns environmental change of large coastal plain rivers through the lens of physical geography, and geomorphology and hydrology in particular.
-His research utilizes a field based approach augmented with GISc mapping and analysis of satellite imagery and historic cartography.
-In broad terms Hudson’s research investigates human impacts on the environment, and specifically he examines flooding, soil erosion, river adjustment, sediment transport, as well as the management of floodplain environments.
-As a geomorphologist his research is both disciplinary and interdisciplinary, and Hudson has collaborated with archaeologists, biologists, geographers, historians, geologists and engineers.
+Hudson’s scholarly interests concerns the environmental management of rivers and water resources within coastal lowlands and deltas, through the lens of physical geography and hydrology, and the role of governance in designing effective management strategies.
+His field-based research is augmented with GISc mapping and analysis of satellite imagery and historic cartography.
+Hudson’s research is both disciplinary and interdisciplinary, and he has collaborated with archaeologists, biologists, geographers, historians, geologists and engineers.
 Hudson has research projects in the Netherlands (Rhine delta), eastern Mexico, Texas, and along the Lower Mississippi River in Louisiana and Mississippi.
 Prior funding has come from government agencies, U.S. National Science Foundation, and U.S. Fulbright.